EJ DiMera: 2006–2014

 EJ helps cover the murder that Gabi, Sami, and Kate did to Nick.
 EJ hired a special team to clean the scene and is always in the corner of Samantha, the love of his life.
 However, there were still problems between EJ and Sami, which led to fights between the two, which caused more problems, and Sami continued to reject any physical intimacy from Ej.
 EJ goes to Smith Island and stops Abigail Deveraux from talking to Hope about Nick after Gabi tells him Abby will speak with Hope.
 EJ speeds off on his private boat and Abby and EJ talk.
 EJ tries to get Abby not to tell Hope about Nick.
-Abby believes EJ is having an affair with Gabi, but EJ says that is not true; Abby goes on and says any woman wants to sleep with him.
+Abby believes EJ is having an affair with Gabi, but EJ says that is not true; Abby goes on and says any woman wants to have sex with him.
 EJ realizes Abby's attraction to him.
 Knowing this, EJ uses it to stop Abby by kissing her when she is about to go to Hope.
 EJ stops the kiss and tries to leave Smith Island.
 However, Abby stops EJ from leaving.
 She kisses him, and then they begin having sex.
 After that, Abigail starts to chase Ej at every opportunity.
 EJ tries several times to reject Abby, but she uses what she thinks happened about Nick's disappearance to get close to Ej and to have a sexual relationship with him.
 Several times, EJ confronts Abby and tries to get her not to tell anyone.
 However, Abby tries to blackmail EJ by saying She will tell Hope everything if EJ doesn't give her what she wants.
 EJ and Abby kiss and almost have sex at the hospital where Abby is working.
 EJ is on the board as one of the backers but stops when someone nearly comes in.
 After that, Abigail chases Ej at the gym locker room of his Dimera company, and they have sex in the shower until they hear Sami, and Ej stops the act immediately.

 Ej and Sami began to slowly reconcile, and once again, Ej tried to persuade Abigail to stop pursuing him and move on.
 Finally, once and for all, he rejected her.